Text book information is available at the bookstore's website.

 Students who register for an externship will receive a site preference form shortly after registering, to be returned promptly to the Externship Office, with a copy of a current resume.
 Tentative matching between sites and students will be accomplished quickly, and students will be notified of their next steps (interviews with sites, letters of interest if required, etc.) as soon after they register as possible.
-The goal is to accomplish the Spring 2014 extern placements prior to the end of fall semester finals.
+The goal is to accomplish the Fall 2014 extern placements prior to the end of spring semester finals.

 After the site preference form is submitted to the Externship Office, students can drop an externship ONLY with the approval of the externship director.